aglee/AdventOfCode2017/Day 20 - Particle Swarm/README.md

 Once I had Part 1, Part 2 wasn't too bad.
 My code wasn't pretty but got the job done.
 In theory my reasoning for Part 2 had a loophole, but in practice it gave me the right answer.
 I added a comment about this in the `solve2()` function.

 One more thing that occurred to me belatedly: this seemingly 3-dimensional problem could have been reduced to the 1-dimensional representation that was used in the examples.
 That is, `p`, `v`, and `a` didn't have to be vectors; they could all have been integers calculated up front from the Manhattan distances of the given 3D points.
+(I think??)

 Notes on what my brain was doing: